Misterk7-n/Misterk7-n/README.md

 - 👋 Hi, I’m @Misterk7-n
 - 👀 I’m interested in ...
-NONE OF YOUR BUSINESS
+THINGS
 - 🌱 I’m currently learning ...
-NOTHING
+THINGS
 - 💞️ I’m looking to collaborate on ...
 NOTHING
 - 📫 How to reach me ...
-KNOCK ON MY DOOR
+GROW ARMS

 <!---
 Misterk7-n/Misterk7-n is a ✨ STUPID ✨ repository because its `README.md` (this file) appears on your GitHub profile.